 At the risk of sounding like everyone else… the end of a decade seems big.
 Maybe it’s because I’m a 1990 baby, so each new decade is a sign of MY next decade.
 I turn 30 years old in 2020!
 I don’t find myself sad about it, but it does make me reflect and refocus.
 Let’s look back on the last 10 years.
 This is an extremely informal post.
-I wrote it in a day and if you know me… you know that’s a big no no.

 - I had just moved back to the Modesto area after being hospitalized while in a toxic relationship.